Skip to main content

 Specialty area(s)

-Developmental and Educational Psychology (motivation, SoTL and effective learning strategies, self-regulation, and teacher-student relationships)
+Developmental and Educational Psychology (motivation, effective teaching and learning strategies, self-regulation, and teacher-student relationships)

 Brief biography